FrancesHitchcock/Tindog/README.md

 - creating an array of 'liked' dogs and using a for loop to display them in a list using conventional English syntax using commas and 'and' appropriately

 Frances Hitchcock, 18 December 2022

+Index.css file updated on 30 December to add aspect-ratio property to .dog-container.
+This was done to improve the user experience, and as a Scrimba Module 8 exercise to practise branching and pull requests.

+Frances Hitchcock, 31 December 2022